For the month of May we are celebrating our wonderful veterinary nurses and what empowers them to be great at what they do.

 If you’re looking for a fast-paced career in Glasgow where each day will be different, veterinary nursing could be for you!

 Join the Linnaeus family…

-Are you a student veterinary nurse or a registered veterinary nurse looking for a new challenge at Pets N Vets?
+Are you a Student Veterinary Nurse or a Registered Veterinary Nurse at Pets N Vets?
 Linnaeus has many opportunities to explore.
 Click here to discover the current nursing vacancies across our group.